Don't Be: Voice acting and music

-Yūko Miyamura, who voiced Asuka, empathized greatly with her character, and chose the design of the puppet in the introspective sequences.
+Yūko Miyamura, who voiced Asuka, empathized greatly with her character and chose the design of the puppet in the introspective sequences.
 She decided on a small monkey, an animal also visible in some of her autographs.
 She also wrote the script of the telephone sequence between Asuka and her stepmother and took a conversational course in German to improve her pronunciation.

-In the extended version of the monologue from the director's cut edition, her mother asks Asuka who she is, and Asuka—voiced by five different actresses—repeats five times statements she had made in previous episodes.
+In the extended version of the monologue from the video format version, her mother asks Asuka who she is, and Asuka—voiced by five different actresses—repeats five times statements she had made in previous episodes.
 The five Asukas are voiced by Kotono Mitsuishi, Megumi Hayashibara, Miki Nagasawa, Yuriko Yamaguchi, and Junko Iwao, the voices of Misato, Rei, Maya Ibuki, Ritsuko, and Hikari Horaki, respectively.
-The academic Ida Kirkegaard wrote that Shinji's voice actress Megumi Ogata is absent among these alternate Asukas, suggesting that it is the characters, not the actresses, who are taking over Asuka's identity.
+The academic Ida Kirkegaard wrote that Shinji's voice actress, Megumi Ogata, is absent among these alternate Asukas, suggesting that it is the characters, not the actresses, who are taking over Asuka's identity.
 For Kirkegaard, the sequence also has "a sense of wrongness" and unease that reinforces the narrative events.
-The replacement of Asuka's voice with that of another actress highlights the artificiality of her identity as a character, and calls into question Asuka's personal identity.
-Kirkegaard also argued that the scene could be misinterpreted as an attempt to demonstrate to otaku the fictional nature of the characters and the world of Neon Genesis Evangelion; instead, "the viewer is asked to further empathize with Asuka as her reality is unraveled".
+The replacement of Asuka's voice with that of another actress highlights the artificiality of her identity as a character and calls into question Asuka's personal identity.
+Kirkegaard also argued that the scene could be misinterpreted as an attempt to demonstrate to otaku the fictional nature of the characters and the world of Neon Genesis Evangelion, but "the viewer is asked to further empathize with Asuka as her reality is unraveled" instead.